 Could a Completely Gluten-Free Diet Alleviate GERD Symptoms?

-It's not clear whether adopting a "cleaner" gluten-free diet (i.e., a diet with gluten levels far below the legal definition of "gluten-free") would alleviate GERD and other symptoms and potentially clear up the intestinal damage -- the researchers didn't address that issue.
+In addition, it's not clear whether adopting a "cleaner" gluten-free diet (i.e., a diet with gluten levels far below the legal definition of "gluten-free") would alleviate GERD and other symptoms in people with celiac or with gluten sensitivity, or potentially clear up the intestinal damage found in celiac disease.
+Researchers haven't addressed either of those points.

 However, other studies and anecdotal evidence from celiacs indicate that it might be possible to alleviate ongoing gluten symptoms, including GERD, if you give up most grain products and processed foods, since those are most likely to have low levels of gluten in them.